a group of pills and a parsley leaf

 Vitamin B and Folic Acids

-Folic acid is a source of vitamin B. Folic acid is known for preventing heart disease as it can regulate homocysteine levels; a protein building substance that in excess can be a catalyst for heart disease and the disease of blood vessels.
+Folic acid is a source of vitamin B. Folic acid is known for preventing heart disease as it can regulate homocysteine levels; a protein-building substance that in excess can be a catalyst for heart disease and the disease of blood vessels.
 It is also advised you do not take Folic acid in excess, the dose recommended is 400 MG daily, which you could easily achieve from eating vegetables.
 Folic acid is often included in multi-vitamin packets, but you should not self-medicate with multivitamins unless recommended by a doctor.

 As mentioned above B vitamins are imperative in a healthy diet and they are known for aiding in your brain’s health and cognitive functions.
-Vitamin B12 is known for its therapeutic effect on your nervous system and cognitive memory; it also is known that not having enough in your system can cause depression and dementia.
+Vitamin B12 is known for its therapeutic effect on your nervous system and cognitive memory; it is also known that not having enough in your system can cause depression and dementia.

-The suggested dosage for B12 vitamins is 2.5mcg which can easily be taken by maintaining a healthy diet; many breakfast bowls of cereal will provide you with enough for your need.
+The suggested dosage for B12 vitamins is 2.5mcg which can easily be taken by maintaining a healthy diet; many breakfast bowls of cereal will provide you with enough for your needs.
 Unlike many other vitamins, B12 vitamins are not known to be harmful in high dosages, but this does not mean you should take them without a recommendation from a doctor.

 Vitamin A